jamestl90/ScrapBookApp/README.md

 # ScrapBook Note-Taking App

 ScrapBook is a dynamic and interactive note-taking application that utilizes a canvas-based interface.
-It allows users to visually organize their thoughts by adding and manipulating rich text, images, and audio recordings in a freeform workspace.
+It allows users to visually organize their thoughts by adding and manipulating rich text, images (upload or paste from clipboard), and audio recordings in a freeform workspace.

 ## Tech Stack